-Using a case can facilitate you to save your smartphone from these types of accidents.
+Using a case can facilitate you save your smartphone from these types of accidents.
 There is a wide range of cases and levels of protection available to suit your particular requirements.
 For example, bumper cases safeguard the sides, where most impact takes place.
-Full cases circumscribe the phone completely and often comprise a screen protector.
-You can even use cases with built-in batteries that offer additional power for your smartphone if the built-in battery dies.
+Full cases enclose the entire phone and often include a screen protector.
+We suggest that you can even use cases with built-in batteries that offer additional power for your smartphone if the built-in battery dies.

 - Ensure Your Smartphone is Kept Dry

 Smartphone manufacturers are continuously launching water-resistant smartphones.
 Although these phones aren’t entirely waterproof, they can manage rain or a dive into a puddle.

 If your smartphone does not have a water-resistant feature, you should adopt measures to secure it if there is a possibility it could get wet.
 Confining it within your briefcase or handbag can be enough for keeping your smartphone dry, particularly while walking in the rain or snow.
 If that is not an option or if there is a high possibility that what you are doing will get your phone wet, you might think of purchasing a water-resistant or waterproof case.